2026-05-15 · grocery list, meal plan, weight loss, nutrition, meal prep · 16 min read

 Weight Loss Grocery List: What to Buy for a Calorie Deficit

 A weight loss plan succeeds or fails in the grocery aisle.
 If the right foods are in your fridge and pantry, the right meals tend to happen on their own.
-This guide walks through what to buy for a calorie deficit, gives you a one-week list for a single adult, and shows you how to keep the bill under control without sacrificing protein or vegetables.
+This guide walks through what to buy for a calorie deficit, gives you a one-week list for a single adult, pairs it with a printable 7-day weight loss meal plan built entirely from the same list, and shows you how to keep the bill under control without sacrificing protein or vegetables.
+Once the cart is unpacked, our guide to 7-day meal prep to lose weight turns these ingredients into a week of portioned, weight-loss-friendly meals in one session.

 What to put on a weight loss grocery list